-Figure 4.4.: Simulation environments for local exploration experiments.
+Figure 4.4.: Simulation Environments for local exploration experiments.

 Figure 4.4b depicts the second, more complex scenario.
 The 7 DoF manipulator is velocitycontrolled at 25 Hz and shall learn to reach the red goal with a 10 cm radius.
-The horizon length is 500, $\gamma = 0.99$, and the movement of the manipulator is constrained by joint and action limits and collisions.
+The horizon length is 500, $\gamma = 0.99$ , and the movement of the manipulator is constrained by joint and action limits and collisions.
 The reward structure is the same as before.
-In both scenarios, a goal position and an initial joint configuration are sampled randomly at the beginning of the training, and the agents observe the joint angles.
+In both scenarios, a goal position and an initial joint configuration are sampled randomly for the whole training, and the agents observe the joint angles.
 We provide more details about the environments and the hyperparameters in appendix A.3.